 This is the one that has become a pretty famous meme over the last several years.
 To be honest, this package design would be the one I’d gladly add to college and university guidebooks as a great example of a thing that should not be.
 The inscription would say: “Younglings, remember: kerning is important!”.

-Thankfully, we managed to fix the issue with the help of our artwork approval system Approval Studio and provide our designer with all necessary edit suggestions.
-The texts that are hardly visible on this package were added as a reference document.
+Thankfully, we managed to fix the issue with the help of our artwork approval system, Approval Studio, and provide our designer with all necessary edit suggestions.
+The texts that are hardly visible on this package were added as reference documents.

 Basically, we did not do much here, just changed the font, its kerning and made the word “flickering” look like what it was supposed to initially.
 Here’s the mockup of our final version, and it surely doesn’t swear at anyone.

 P.S.
 We did not want to make the whole unfolded package since we do not know how the original looks, so, basically, we made only what we could see.
 Here are two versions in our artwork software’s compare mode in case you wanted to see both of them:

 Would you like to review artwork in the same fashion as we did?
 We are willing to share our experience with you for free!

 Uhm… the creators didn’t really think about what associations this seemingly friendly sign might arouse.
 Everybody wants Santa to stop near their homes to treat him with some milk and cookies, but hey!
 You might want to be a bit more specific about that and not end it mid-sentence.
 Otherwise, questions will be asked.
 My questions are: who approved this?
 And what digital asset management software did they use?